 Echinocactus pflanzii, Gymnocalycium chuquisacanum, Gymnocalycium izozogsii, Gymnocalycium marquezii

-Gymnocalycium pflanzii is a solitary or slowly clustering cactus up to 4 inches (10 cm) tall.
-The stem is with 10 to 12 ribs, green, tinged orange-purple in full sun and up to 6 inches (15 cm) in diameter.
-The areoles are oval with cream-yellowish wool.
-It has 1 or 2 central and 5 to 9 radial spines per areole.
+Gymnocalycium pflanzii is a solitary or slowly clustering cactus with stems that grow up to 4 inches (10 cm) tall and up to 6 inches (15 cm) in diameter.
+The stems are green, tinged orange-purple in full sun, and have 10 to 12 ribs, 1 or 2 central, and 5 to 9 radial spines per areole.
 The spines are up to 1 inch (2.5 cm) long.
-The flowers are white with carmine-pink to purplish throat and up to 2 inches (5 cm) in diameter.
+Areoles are oval with cream-yellowish wool.
+Fowers are white with carmine-pink to purplish throat and up to 2 inches (5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).